-Unless you have the luxury of porters, bellhops or a loved one willing to haul your bursting roller bag through the massive O’Hare airport, overpacking is never an option, whether checking luggage or not.
+Unless you have the luxury of porters, bellhops, or a loved one willing to haul your bursting roller bag through the massive O’Hare airport, overpacking is never an option, whether checking luggage or not.
 Each day is meticulously planned.
 If a trip is business by day, then cocktails by night, every outfit is microscopically reviewed, laid out on the bed with all accessories detailed.
-Organized packing is not so the load is lighter; it makes your vacation incredibly easy and surprisingly stress–free.
-The only question to ask yourself should be: eggs or pancakes at the lavish buffet.
+Organized packing is not so the load is lighter; it makes your vacation effortless and surprisingly stress–free.
+The only question to ask yourself should be eggs or pancakes at the lavish buffet.
 Don’t allow yourself to make exceptions or “just in case” I need it.
-The only exceptions not combined with an ensemble would be an extra sweater or a pair of flats in case of an unexpected downpour or inaccurate meteorologist.
+The only exceptions not combined with an ensemble would be an extra sweater or a pair of flats in case of an unexpected downpour or an inaccurate meteorologist.

 Allow extra time...for everything!

 You’re going to Hawaii; nothing should be stressful!
 Why add more pressure by allowing yourself to hit the snooze button twice on departure day?
 However long something will take, I build 30 minutes on top of that.
 Airport security is a crap shoot, so early arrival means you can read the paper over a Starbucks or maybe even enjoy a mimosa in the airline lounge once you’re through security.